-A flying/falling accident occurs when a person is hit by a flying or falling object.
+Flying and falling accidents are caused by flying or falling objects.
 For example, being struck by the object carried by a crane or becoming trapped under a falling suspended load.
 Insufficient slinging, moving suspended loads, etc. can cause accidents.
 The important thing is not to ever go below suspended loads.
 Accidents have also occurred due to falling tools and components to be installed.